-I just re-watched “Argo” again – the Shah of Iran thing, where his Country, Iran, wanted to kill him for the atrocities heaped upon them.
+I decided to watch “Argo” again for the heck of it.
+The Shah of Iran thing, where his Country, Iran, wanted to kill him for the atrocities heaped upon them.
 Because he sought asylum in the U.S, our U.S Embassy in Iran was attacked and hostages taken.
 Some were sheltered by Canadians.

 Basically, The “Canadian Caper” was the popular name given to the joint covert rescue by the Canadian government and the Central Intelligence Agency (CIA) of six American diplomats who had evaded capture during the seizure of the United States embassy in Tehran, Iran, and taking of embassy personnel as hostages by Islamist students and militants on November 4, 1979.